 - Introduce the terms steam, vapor, gas, mist, fog, liquid, solid, evaporate, condensation and moisture

-Always use a parent helper or aide when activities call for hot irons, water, or cooking.
-The parent helper has one responsibility - to guard the kettle or iron or hot water and make sure that the children do not get too close.
+Always use a parent helper or assistant when activities call for hot irons, water, or cooking.
+The parent helper has one responsibility only – to guard the kettle or iron or hot water and make sure that the children do not get too close and to remove it from the room immediately after the investigation.
 That way you are free to engage with the children, have your attention diverted, without the worry of burns or scalds.

 - Read Time to Sleep (An Owlet Book) by Denise Fleming

 - Talk about animals that sleep through the winter